Do Go On - 314 - The Oak Island Mystery

 Truro crew, very good.

-Truro crew, fun to say.
+True road, fun to say.

 Yeah.

-I'm so glad that Spanish doughnuts exist.
+I'm so glad that Spanish donuts exist.

 and I landed on a real one.

-I'm really proud of you guys.
+And I'm really proud of you guys.

-which we are, because all we're talking about here, mate,
+because all we're talking about here,

-is a bit of excavation.
+maids a bit of excavation.

-Well, if you heard my internal monologue,
+Well, if you heard my internal,

 you wouldn't be quite so proud.